helderc/helderc/README.md

 ### Hi there 👋
-I'm Helder, a Postdoctoral Fellow at the University of Calgary (UofC), Canada.
-I have PhD and Masters in Electrical Engineering where I worked with medical images (digital mammography and Digital Breast Tomosynthesis).
-At the UofC I'm working with Bayesian networks.
+I'm Helder, an instructor at the Southern Alberta Institute of Technology (SAIT), in Calgary, Canada.
+I have a bachelor's degree in Computer Science, Ph.D. and Masters in Electrical Engineering where I worked with medical images (digital mammography and Digital Breast Tomosynthesis).

-- 🌱 I’m currently learning: R language and Bayesian data analysis.
+As a researcher, I'm interested in medical images mainly for the detection/diagnosis of breast cancer.
+However, I'm also interested in all types of clinical data analysis towards helping people.

 <!--
 **helderc/helderc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.